 Generation Programme Kenya (Generation Kenya) is a nonprofit that delivers sector-leading employment and income results across 8 professions and 27 countries.
-We prepare, place and support Kenyan youth into decent employment that would otherwise be inaccessible while simultaneously seeking to improve how education to employment systems function.
+We prepare, place and support Kenyan youth into decent employment that would otherwise be inaccessible while simultaneously seeking to improve how education-to-employment systems function.
 Under our project Skills.
 Opportunities.
-Growth., our aim is to effectively enhance the livelihoods of underserved youth in a sustainable way.
+Growth., our aim is to effectively enhance the livelihoods of underserved youth sustainably.
 We will achieve this goal by equipping Kenyan youth with the necessary market-oriented skills to prepare them for employment opportunities in the technology, apparel manufacturing, and customer service sectors.
 As a recipient of the 2024 exclusive top-up call, we will accelerate our ambitious expansion efforts, enabling us to unlock the potential of thousands more youth to secure meaningful work.

 The Problem

-Specific to Generation Kenya, our learners (58% women) face significant structural barriers to access education and employment.
+Specific to Generation Kenya, our learners (62% women) face significant structural barriers to access education and employment.
 This is expressed in the fact that 62% of our learners only have a primary or secondary school degree.
 Financially, over one-third of our learners cannot meet their daily financial needs or receive financial assistance.
-When they come to us, 93% are unemployed and the remainder is underemployed.
+When they come to us, 93% are unemployed and the remainder are underemployed.

 The Solution